Analysis | From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

 “It did not used to be this bad,” Ryan said that day.

 Stefanik started out as a classic Northeastern moderate Republican.
-She opposed Trump’s signature domestic policy achievement, the 2017 tax-cut package, and happily supported extensions of the Export Import Bank, an agency that Freedom Caucus members branded as corporate welfare.
+She opposed Trump’s signature domestic policy achievement, the 2017 tax cut package, and happily supported extensions of the Export Import Bank, an agency that Freedom Caucus members branded as corporate welfare.

 John Bolton, the former U.N. ambassador who ultimately got fired as Trump’s national security adviser, praised Stefanik in 2017 as his type of national security hawk “who is dedicated to protecting our country and our allies against global threats.”